jrmoulton/jrmoulton-web/content/starting_open_source.md

 # My experience starting with open source

-Ultimately, this article is the culprit.

-It isn't guilty of forcing me to to start my open source work, or even to write about it... but rather of making me spend a ton of time building a site generator to make it look pretty

-And boy does it look pretty.

-But that's not what this article is about.
+This is it.

-This is the article that made me want to actually put in the effort to create this blog (the content I mean, not necessarily the the site generator) and this is the fateful story.
+This is the article that made me want to actually put in the effort to create this blog, and this is the fateful story

 ## How it happened